ssarthaks/VritTechTask/README.md

 # JS Carousel + React Kanban Board Project

-### Branch- JsCarousel contains the code for the first task with installation guidelines
+### Branch- Jscarousel contains the code for the plain javascript carousel with installation guidelines

+### Branch- Kanbanboard contains the code for kanban board project with guidelines